ITBE-Fusion-Lab-23/frontend/README.md

 For this application to run, the IFC fragment files and the .env file have to be added to the directory.
 Both can be found in the submission folder under 'A_Submission_Folder/SoftwareDev/Front_End_Data'.

-Exchange the repository folder 'frontend/public/rsc/' with the submitted 'A_Submission_Folder/SoftwareDev/Front_End_Data/rsc/'.
+Exchange the repository folder 'frontend/public/rsc/' with the submitted 'rsc/'.

-Add the submitted 'A_Submission_Folder/SoftwareDev/Front_End_Data/.env' to the repository root folder 'frontend/'.
+Add the submitted '.env' to the repository root folder 'frontend/'.

+Submission folder structure:

+├── A_Submission_Folder/
+│   ├── SoftwareDev/
+│       ├── Front_End_Data/
+│           ├── rsc/
+│           ├── .env
+│   ├── ...
+└──

 ### Start
 To build the image and run the application, run: